 This all came in the years after a team representing Bohemia, then under the Austro-Hungarian Empire, had competed between April 1903 and June 1908.
 That latter date was when Bohemia lost 4-0 at home to England.

 At the Olympics in Antwerp, progress of the independent Czechoslovakia team was pretty impressive before the wheels came off at the end of the tournament in spectacular style.
 It was their very first international competition.

 After seeing off Yugoslavia with great aplomb, they then beat Norway 4-0 in the quarter-finals and France 4-1 in the semis.
 However, in the final against Belgium on September 2, the Czechoslovak players left the field at 2-0 down after 40 minutes in protest with English referee John Lewis.
 For this they were disqualified and not given a medal.

 From the “cradle of football”

 The influence of the “cradle of football” – England – could be said to have played a hand in the growth of the beautiful game in Czech lands – both before and after Czechoslovakia was dissolved.
 And, there are a few examples to evidence this.

-Take AC Sparta Prague, established in 1893 and the most successful Czech football team who have been champions of the Czechoslovak First League / Czech First League 33 times since 1925 and won the Czech Cup fifteen times since 1963.
+Take AC Sparta Prague, established in 1893 and the most successful Czech football team who have been champions of the Czechoslovak First League / Czech First League more than 30 times since 1925 and won the Czech Cup over fifteen times since 1963.
 Currently, they are one of only two teams with rivals Slavia Prague in the domestic league that supplies players to the national side.